-Is the data in your current financial and CRM systems integrated, providing visibility into the total value and profitability of that household’s relationship with the bank?
+Is the data in your current financial and customer relationship management (CRM) systems integrated, providing visibility into the total value and profitability of that household’s relationship with the bank?
 Or would your relationship management personnel risk making ill-informed decisions based on incomplete information?
-Ensuring that data is tagged (and maintained) to reflect multiple hierarchical relationships will help frontline employees understand the complete value of a customer.
+Ensuring that data is tagged (and maintained) to reflect multiple hierarchical relationships will help front-line employees understand the complete value of a customer.

 What to Analyze

 Finally, determine what analyses will best help your bank.
 Areas ripe for data-driven analysis might include:

 - Allocation costs: Are ledger-level costs being rolled up and allocated appropriately?
 Not all costs are obvious.
 For example, consider salary and benefit expenses associated with personnel not directly involved with your products.
 What about real estate costs?
 All overhead components should be analyzed and allocated appropriately.

 - Pricing and risk: Similarly, are net interest margins and origination costs accurately tracked and reported?
 Can you assign a cost to risk and integrate that into profit calculations?
 How about capital attribution to enable risk-adjusted return on capital (RAROC) calculations?
 Only by accurately considering these issues can you generate a true idea of profitability at a product and customer level.